slo1958/sl-xj-WoodCutting/README.md

 I created this (quick/dirty) project because I need to cut around 40 pieces of wood of different lengths out of standard pieces available at the nearby shop.

-Did not want to waste to many wood and did not want to try to manually define a plan to cut the wood.
+Did not want to waste too many wood and did not want to try to manually define a plan to cut the wood.

 ## Getting started